Edward Olivares Preview, Player Props: Royals vs. Tigers

 Edward Olivares At The Plate

-- Looking at the 100 games he has played this season, he's hit a home run in nine of them (9.0%), and in 2.7% of his trips to the plate.
+- In 9.0% of his games this season, he has hit a long ball, and 2.7% of his trips to the plate.

-- In 25.0% of his games this year, Olivares has tallied at least one RBI.
-In six of those games (6.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Olivares has had an RBI in 25 games this year (25.0%), including six multi-RBI outings (6.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.